 Do I have to use specific values for each UTM type?

-You don't have to use any predefined values as all these parameter can accept any combination of characters and numbers.
-However to be consistent across the organization create a list of values you can use specifically for utm_medium and utm_source as show above.
-Having a list ensure your reporting is clear and widely accepted across the organization.
+You don't have to use any predefined values as all these parameters can accept any combination of characters and numbers.
+However to be consistent across the organization create a list of values you can use specifically for utm_medium and utm_source as shown above.
+Having a list ensures your reporting is clear and widely accepted across the organization.